Kartmaan/lexika-fr/README.md

 - **Remove** a word from the lexicon using the dedicated button
 - **Add a custom word**: opens a form to enter a word and one or more free-form definitions - useful for technical terms, jargon, or neologisms absent from the dictionary
 - **Export** the lexicon to a `.json` file of your choice
-- **Import** a previously exported lexicon - existing words are preserved and new ones are merged in
+- **Import** a previously exported lexicon (existing words are preserved and new ones are merged in)

 ---